deveb2020/EgzonBERISHA_14_05052021/README.md

 * I use Lighthouse to compare the performances of the two versions

+## How it works ?

+I'am grabing the input values and I'am storing them inside of a useState Hook, than onSubmit I send all the input values as an object to the Redux Store using useDispatch Hook, and in the second page I'am grabind this data and displaying it to a dynamic table using useSelector Hook.

 ## How to see the result ?

 This project is deployed using github pages, to visit the website you can click in this link: